ketch/RK-Opt/doc/index.rst

 Overview
 ********

-`RK-opt <https://github.com/ketch/RK-opt>`_ is a MATLAB package designed to find Runge-Kutta (RK) methods with some optimal time stepping properties for a given stability function :math:`R(z)`, the order of accuracy :math:`p` and its number of stages :math:`s` or just the last two parameters (i.e. :math:`p` and :math:`s`).
-It can compute the coefficients of explicit, diagonally implicit and fully implicit RK schemes.
-This package uses the MATLAB's fmincon function to handle nonlinear optimization problems.
+`RK-opt <https://github.com/ketch/RK-opt>`_ is a MATLAB package for designing Runge-Kutta (RK) methods and stability polynomials.
+Supported objective functions include the principal error norm and the SSP coefficient.
+Supported constraints include stability polynomial coefficients, low-storage formulations, and structural constraints (explicit, diagonally implicit, etc.)
+RK-opt uses MATLAB's optimization toolbox, in particular `fmincon` and `linprog`.

-MATLAB global optimization toolbox with *Multistart* can be used to exploit the benefits of parallel search on multicore machines.
+MATLAB's global optimization toolbox function `Multistart` can be used to exploit the benefits of parallel search on multicore machines.